hanwenzhang123/front-end-interview/javascript/README.md

 Host objects are provided by the runtime environment (browser or Node), such as `window`, `XMLHTTPRequest`, etc.

 [[↑] Back to top](#table-of-contents)

 ### Difference between: `function Person(){}`, `var person = Person()`, and `var person = new Person()`?

-This question is pretty vague.
 My best guess at its intention is that it is asking about constructors in JavaScript.
 Technically speaking, `function Person(){}` is just a normal function declaration.
 The convention is to use PascalCase for functions that are intended to be used as constructors.

 `var person = Person()` invokes the `Person` as a function, and not as a constructor.
 Invoking as such is a common mistake if the function is intended to be used as a constructor.
 Typically, the constructor does not return anything, hence invoking the constructor like a normal function will return `undefined` and that gets assigned to the variable intended as the instance.